rayaman/multi/README.md

-# multi Version: 14.1.0 System threaded functions (See changes.md)
+# multi Version: 14.1.0 System threaded functions and more?
+(See changes.md for detailed changes)

 Found an issue?
-Please [submit it](https://github.com/rayaman/multi/issues) and ill look into it!
+Please [submit it](https://github.com/rayaman/multi/issues) and I'll look into it!

 My multitasking library for lua.
 It is a pure lua binding, if you ignore the integrations and the love2d compat.
 If you find any bugs or have any issues, please let me know.